Blinkinlabs/BlinkyTape/README.md

 # I want one!

 Cool!
 BlinkyTape is available in [our store](http://blinkinlabs.myshopify.com/products/blinkytape-basic), as well as through many fine distributors.
-A [full list is available here](http://blinkinlabs.com/blinkytape).